 If You Have Been A Witness

-Why it is important to report hate crimes and bias-motivated offensive conduct
+Why it is important to report hate crimes and bias-related incidents

-The police and the University need to know the number, type, and range of hate crimes/incidents that effects a member of our community.
+The police and the University need to know the number, type, and range of hate crimes and bias-related incidents that affects a member of our community.
 Reporting these offenses will help Boston College identify the problem areas to improve services that deal with this type of victimization.

-As a witness to a hate crime/incident, you have a unique opportunity to play a vital role in the internal and/or external justice system.
+As a witness to a hate crime or bias-related incident, you have a unique opportunity to play a vital role in the internal and/or external justice system.
 By reporting the offense, information you provide will help the police and University ensure that offenders answer for their offenses and will help resolve larger issues.

-The information you give by reporting a hate crime or incident you may witness will:
+The information you give by reporting a hate crime or bias-related incident you may witness will:

 - Help bring the perpetrator to justice—this could prevent further occurrences and protect other BC community members;